Guldanika/Credit_Card_Fraud_Detection_MlZoomcamp2025_midterm/README.md

 - Dependency management
 - Full containerization with Docker

-✅ Summary of Exploratory Data Analysis (EDA)
+📊 Exploratory Data Analysis (EDA) Summary

-During EDA of the Credit Card Fraud Detection dataset, several important insights were identified:

-1. Strong class imbalance

-Fraudulent transactions constitute only 0.17% of all records.

-This confirms the need for techniques like SMOTE, threshold tuning, or cost-sensitive learning.
+The Credit Card Fraud Detection dataset contains 284,807 transactions, of which only 0.17% are fraudulent.
+Below are the key insights from the exploratory analysis.

+1. Severe Class Imbalance
+Fraud cases: 492
+Non-fraud cases: 284,315
+Ratio ≈ 1 : 577
+This imbalance requires techniques such as SMOTE, class weighting, or threshold tuning to improve model sensitivity.

-2. Distribution characteristics
+2. Feature Distributions

-Most PCA-transformed features (V1–V28) follow near-Gaussian distributions with significant variance differences between fraud and non-fraud cases.
+Most features (V1–V28) are PCA-transformed components with near-Gaussian distributions.

-Amount and Time distributions are highly skewed and required scaling/normalization for proper model performance.
+Amount and Time are highly skewed and benefit from scaling.

-3. Feature–target relationships

-Some components show clear separation between fraud and non-fraud classes (e.g., V14, V12, V10).

-These become strong predictors during modeling.
+Fraudulent transactions show noticeably different distribution shapes in certain components, especially:
+V14
+V12
+V10
+V17
+These features often emerge as top predictors.

-4. Correlation structure
+3. Correlation Structure

-Because the dataset is PCA-transformed, there is very low multicollinearity—correlations between features are close to zero.
+Because PCA was used, the dataset exhibits very low multicollinearity.

+Most correlations between features are close to zero.
-Top negatively correlated features with fraud include V9, V1, V5, V6.
+Features most correlated with fraud (negatively):

-5. Outliers
+V9
+V1
+V5
+V6

+4. Outlier Behavior
-Fraudulent transactions show distinct distribution tails in features like V14, V12, V17 — these differences often allow models to detect anomalies.
+Fraudulent transactions tend to form distinct tails or separate clusters in features like V14, V12, and V17, which helps ML models detect anomalies.

-6. Data quality
+5. Data Quality

-No missing values were found.
+No missing values.

-All features are numeric — ideal for ML modeling.
+All features numeric → ready for ML.
+Dataset size allows efficient training even with SMOTE applied.

+⭐ Overall EDA Conclusion

+The dataset is clean, highly imbalanced, and structurally suited for anomaly detection and binary classification.
+Several PCA components demonstrate strong separability between fraud and non-fraud classes, enabling effective modeling with Logistic Regression, Random Forest, XGBoost, or ensemble approaches, especially when combined with SMOTE and threshold optimization.

 ## Video Demonstrations